 Co-Sponsors alike are required to commit to a full 90 days (3 months) to support the matched individual or family.
 There will not be an official extension of this relationship beyond 3 months.

-Required trainings: Co-Sponsor Training, Co-Sponsor Refresher/Boundaries Training
+Required trainings: Co-Sponsor Training, Co-Sponsor Refresher (Boundaries Training)

 One-Time Opportunities